LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 3. Saying that $u \in H^s(U)$ if and only if
 $\tilde{u} \in H^s(\mathbb{R}^d)$.

-However, this runs into problems as is shown in the following example:
+However, this runs into problems, as is shown in the following example:

 **Example 1**.
 Let $U=(0,1)$ and take $u: (0,1) \to \mathbb{R}$ defined